hwi/HWIOAuthBundle/Resources/doc/2x-instagram.md

 Step 2x: Setup Instagram
 ======================
 First you will have to register your application on Instagram.
-Check out the documentation for more information: http://instagram.com/developer/clients/manage/.
+Check out the documentation for more information: instagram.com/developer/authentication/

+For the API Keys, go to: http://instagram.com/developer/clients/manage/

 Your OAuth redirect_uri looks like: https://yourwebsite.com/login/service/instagram (depending on your routing.yml documentation)